gervasioartur/walletwise-api/docs/useCases/auth/signin/signin.md

 As a user,
 I want to be able to sign in

-## Scenario: Successful sign in with username  [✅]

-    Given the user payload with usernameOrEmail "any_user" and password "any_password" When I send a POST request to "api/signin"
-    Then the response status should be 200
-    And the response should contain access token

-## Scenario: Successful sign in with email [✅]
+## Scenario: Unexpected error during sign in with username or email [✅]

-    Given the user payload with usernameOrEmail "anyuser@email.com" and password "any_password" When I send a POST request to "api/signin"
+    Given the user payload with usernameOrEmail "any_username" and password "any_password" When I send a POST request to "api/signin"
+    And an unexpected error occurs
-    Then the response status should be 200
+    Then the response status should be 500
-    And the response should contain access token
+    And the response should contain "An unexpected error occurred.
+Please try again later."

 ## Scenario: Sign in with non-existing username [✅]